-The Post-Graduate Certificate in Catholic Religious Education and Theological Studies is offered alongside and in collaboration with the Professional Master's in Education (Primary) awarded by the Froebel Department of Primary and Early Childhood Education, Maynooth University.
+The Post-Graduate Certificate in Catholic Religious Education and Theological Studies is offered alongside the Professional Master's in Education (Primary) awarded by National University of Ireland, Maynooth.

-It is designed to inform student teachers of foundational knowledge and furnish them with the pedagogical skills necessary for transmitting the Catholic tradition in primary schools of a Catholic Ethos, and aims to form teachers capable of responding to the many spiritual and religious opportunities and challenges facing pupils.
+It is designed to inform student teachers of foundational knowledge and furnish them with the pedagogical skills necessary for transmitting the Catholic tradition in primary schools of a Catholic Ethos.
+Offered in collaboration with the Froebel Department of Primary and Early Childhood Education (National University of Ireland, Maynooth), it aims to form teachers capable of responding to the many spiritual and religious opportunities and challenges facing pupils.